linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 8- Markets, Meltdowns, and Arbitrage/Class Slides The LTCM Meltdown Liquidity and “Performance Based Arbitrage.”.md

 1. If there is also trade by arbs,  the price changes by the net amount of trade:
    $$ P_t = P_{t-1} + \text{(Noise trade + arb trades)} $$

-## XV.
-LTCM's Established Position
+## XV. [[Class Note 13 The LTCM Meltdown|LTCM]]'s Established Position
-1. Assume LTCM already established a position in the trade before date 1 and is long 20 units.
+1. Assume [[Class Note 13 The LTCM Meltdown|LTCM]] already established a position in the trade before date 1 and is long 20 units.
-   - If LTCM were not long 20 units,  the price would be lower by 20.
+   - If [[Class Note 13 The LTCM Meltdown|LTCM]] were not long 20 units,  the price would be lower by 20.
    - Arbs subject to PBA would not trade before date 2.

 1. **Table 2: Trades by Arbs and Noise Traders**: